sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ## Authentication in Sourcegraph

-Sourcegraph supports username/password auth by default and SAML, OAuth, HTTP Proxy auth, and OpenId Connect if configured.
+Sourcegraph supports username/password auth by default and SAML, OAuth, HTTP Proxy auth, and OpenID Connect if configured.
 Changing a username in Sourcegraph will allow the user to escalate permissions, so if you are syncing permissions, you will need to add:

 ```